kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::svl::SHOW VARIABLES LIKE '%%';
     ::sww::SHOW WARNINGS;

-I use those extensively from [SuperPuTTY](https://github.com/jimradford/superputty) (after having tried numerous other clients for too long a time with more or less trouble):
+I use those extensively from [SuperPuTTY](https://github.com/jimradford/superputty) (after having tried numerous other SSH clients for too long a time with more or less trouble):

 SuperPuTTY is my window to my Linux workhorse on the same network.
 This box is booted from a stick with boot2docker.
-The docker containers I work with don't live in virtual machines like Vagrant, but rather more production-like on this separate machine.
+The docker containers I work with don't live in virtual machines like Vagrant on the same box, but rather more production-like on this separate machine.

 For example, this is the command which is executed automatically via PuTTY configuration and saved as layout to open a mysql session to my master engine `m1` and main database `ci4`: